-Anthony “Tony” R. Jimenez is the award-winning Founder, President, and Chief Executive Officer of MicroTech, one of the largest Hispanic-owned IT Integrators in the nation.
-Under Tony’s leadership MicroTech is focused on Technology Services, Cloud Computing, Product Solutions, Network Systems Integration, Cyber Security, Telecommunications, Mobility and Big Data Solutions.
+Anthony “Tony” R. Jimenez is the award-winning Founder, Chairman and Chief Executive Officer of MicroTech, one of the largest Hispanic-owned IT Integrators in the nation.
+Under Tony’s leadership MicroTech is focused on Technology Services, Cloud Computing, Product Solutions, Network Systems Integration, Cybersecurity, Telecommunications, Mobility and Managed Services & Solutions.

-He is a Retired Army Officer and a Service-Disabled Vetran with more than 24 years of Active Military Service (holding a top-secret clearance since 1980), and an Appointee in both the Bush and Obama administrations.
+Tony is a Retired Army Officer and a Service-Disabled Veteran with more than 24 years of Active Military Service (holding a top-secret clearance since 1980), and an Appointee in both the Bush and Obama administrations.

-For his achievements, Jimenez has been named “Executive of the Year,” “Most Influential Hispanic in IT,” “Entrepreneur of the Year,” “Small Business Person of the Year,” and “CEO of the Year” by several national organizations.
+In recognition of his achievements, Jimenez has been named “Executive of the Year,” “Most Influential Hispanic in IT,” “Entrepreneur of the Year,” “Small Business Person of the Year,” and “CEO of the Year” by several national organizations.
 Jimenez has also been recognized as one of the “Most Influential Hispanics in the Nation” by Hispanic Business Magazine, one of the “Most Powerful Minority Men in Business” by the Minority Enterprise Executive Council, and “one of the 100 Most Innovative Entrepreneurs in the Nation” by Goldman Sachs.
-Additionally, in 2012 Inc. Magazine inducted Tony into its prestigious Hall of Fame for making its Inc. 500 listing for five consecutive years and he was recognized as the PODER-American Business Council Entrepreneurship Award winner.
-Federal Computer Week selected Tony for the third time as a “Federal 100,” one of the Top 100 Executives from Government, Industry, and Academia who have had the greatest impact on Government Information Systems, once as a Government Employee and twice as a CEO.
-In 2013, he was named one of the “50 Most Influential Virginians” by Virginia Business; Tony is distinguished as having a strong network, a firm understanding of technology and how it works, and a proven record of doing both good business and providing value back to the community.
+In 2012 Inc. Magazine inducted Tony into its prestigious Hall of Fame for making its Inc. 500 listing for five consecutive years and he was recognized as the PODER-American Business Council Entrepreneurship Award winner.
+Federal Computer Week has selected Tony three times as a “Federal 100,” one of the Top 100 Executives from Government, Industry, and Academia who have had the greatest impact on Government Information Systems, once as a Government Employee and twice as a CEO.
+In 2013, he was named one of the “50 Most Influential Virginians” by Virginia Business.

-In June 2013, Tony received an honorary Doctorate of Humane Letters from the Massachusetts School of Professional Psychology, now Henry James College, for his sustained social responsibility and his commitment to the Veteran and Hispanic Communities.
+In June 2013, Tony was awarded an honorary Doctorate of Humane Letters from the Massachusetts School of Professional Psychology, now Henry James College, for his sustained social responsibility and his commitment to the Veteran and Hispanic Communities.

 An important part of Tony’s commitment to this Nation’s youth are his efforts to advance Science, Technology, Engineering and Math (STEM) initiatives.
 In April 2016, Tony was named to the STEMconnector® List of 100 CEO Leaders in Science, Technology, Engineering and Math (STEM).
 This list features some of the top CEO’s in the Nation who offer their unique perspective on the issues facing America’s Science, Technology, Engineering and Math (STEM) workforce.